neumino/neumino.github.io/movies.md

-### Bokeh
+### Love at First Bark
-*Released on 2017-03-24, vote average 5*
+*Released on 2017-04-01, vote average 6*

-On a romantic getaway to Iceland, a young American couple wake up one morning to discover every person on Earth has disappeared.
-Their struggle to survive and to reconcile the mysterious event lead them to reconsider everything they know about themselves and the world.
+Portland interior designer Julia Galvins (Jana Kramer) adopts a dog and seeks the help of expert and handsome dog trainer Owen Michaels (Kevin McGarry).
+When she is hired to design a nursery and a “puppery,” as well as plan a puppy shower fund-raiser for a pregnant client and her pregnant dog, Julia asks Owen’s advice, and their friendship just might turn into something more.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/bJHoVWg8YDw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/NICrILggtiI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>